 Who is a Candidate?

 Candidates for gastric banding surgery would need to be in fair health to withstand the surgery and be ready to make major life changes with proper diet and exercise.
-Results from the procedure can be dramatic, but are only intended as a means of providing the patient with the opportunity to start with a clean slate.
-After surgery they will need to be prepared for better eating habits and regular exercise to maintain their weight loss.
+Results from the procedure can be dramatic but are only intended as a means of providing the patient with the opportunity to start with a clean slate.
+After bariatric surgery, they will need to be prepared for better eating habits and regular exercise to maintain their weight loss.

 What to Expect After Surgery